The Public Lands and Facilities Department provides leadership in maintaining the beauty of McPherson.

 Their work includes nurturing over 300 acres of city parks and public right-or-ways.
 Blooming flowers, luscious green grasses and family playgrounds entice visitors to seek temporary respite while giving residents a reason to stay.

-Fifteen parks offer fishing, fitness trails, jogging paths, picnic shelters, skateboarding, disc golf and more.
+Sixteen parks offer fishing, fitness trails, jogging paths, picnic shelters, skateboarding, disc golf and more.
 Hess Park was built by community volunteers and houses modern handicap accessible playground equipment.
 The Kids with Dreams Playground at Lakeside Park is also designed for disabled children.
 Recent equipment updates are the result of a fundraising campaign spearheaded by a team of four elementary students - children who reflect our community's giving spirit.

 No matter what the season, all are invited to explore McPherson's beautiful parks.